PAIDiPaidThis.com

 Why is a DJ cheaper than a band?

-A DJ is one person with a playlist and a sound system, while a band means paying several musicians for the night.
-That is the main reason a DJ usually costs a fraction of a live band.
+A DJ is one person with a playlist and a sound system, while a band means paying several musicians for the night, plus their own equipment and setup time.
+That's the main reason a DJ usually costs a fraction of what a live band charges.
+It also means a DJ can keep playing continuously through the evening without needing set breaks.

 What is included in a typical DJ package?

-Usually the DJ, a sound system and basic lighting for a set number of hours.
-Uplighting, a lit dancefloor, a photo booth and extra time are commonly charged on top.
+Usually the DJ themselves, a sound system and basic lighting for a set number of hours.
+Uplighting, a lit dancefloor, a photo booth and any extra time beyond the agreed hours are commonly charged on top, so always ask for a full breakdown before you sign anything.

 Do I have to use the venue's DJ?

-Some venues require an in-house or approved DJ, others let you bring your own.
-Check early, since it affects both your choice of DJ and what you end up paying.
+Some venues require an in-house or approved DJ and won't let you bring in your own, others are completely open to it.
+Check this early in your planning, since it affects both your choice of DJ and what you end up paying, and it can be a deciding factor between two otherwise similar venues.

 How do I know a DJ is any good?

-Look for reviews, ask how they read a crowd and check they take requests without turning the night into karaoke.
-A skilled DJ keeping the floor full is worth a little more than the cheapest quote.
+Look for reviews from real weddings rather than generic testimonials, ask how they handle reading a crowd, and check they take requests without turning the whole night into karaoke.
+A skilled DJ who keeps the floor full from the first dance to last orders is worth paying a bit more for than the cheapest quote you receive.